 Have you identified personas for your business?
-Do you tailor your content marketing to your personas?
+If yes, how do you tailor your content marketing to your personas?

-I first learned about personas and how they shape online content when I took a FutureNow online copywriting seminar, led by Holly Buchanan, based on "persuasion architecture" [check out the white paper].
+I first learned about digital personas and how they shape online content when I took a FutureNow online copy writing seminar, led by Holly Buchanan, based on "persuasion architecture."
+That was in 2005.